thunderseethe/thunderseethe.github.io/content/posts/check-top-level-items.md

 A user can provide a variable as part of an annotation.

 These variables look the same as variables introduced during constraint generation, but they behave more like base types like `Int`.
-They can't be solved, and they can only equal themselves.
+They can't be solved, and they only equal themselves.
 Checking type annotations has alerted us to a distinction in our variables we've been able to ignore till now.
 Fortunately, we are not the first to encounter this issue.
 What we're running up against is the difference between unification variables and "type" variables.